-The Stewart School of Industrial & Systems Engineering (ISyE) announced that Shabbir Ahmed, Anderson-Interface Chair and professor, and Edwin Romeijn, H. Milton and Carolyn J. Stewart School Chair and professor, have been elected as 2017 Fellows by the Institute of Operations Research and the Management Sciences (INFORMS).
+The Stewart School of Industrial and Systems Engineering (ISyE) announced that Shabbir Ahmed, Anderson-Interface Chair and professor, and Edwin Romeijn, H. Milton and Carolyn J. Stewart School Chair and professor, have been elected as 2017 Fellows by the Institute of Operations Research and the Management Sciences (INFORMS).

 As the world’s largest professional association dedicated to and promoting best practices and advances in operations research, management science, and analytics to improve operational processes, decision-making, and outcomes, INFORMS reserves the Fellow Award for distinguished individuals who have demonstrated outstanding and exceptional accomplishments in operations research and the management sciences.